heinzeya/core-web-frontend/README.md

 ## Running Tests

 We assume you already install the dependencies.
-To run the test:
+To run the unit and e2e test:

 ```
 $ grunt test